vicanso/elton-responder/README.md

 [![Build Status](https://img.shields.io/travis/vicanso/elton-responder.svg?label=linux+build)](https://travis-ci.org/vicanso/elton-responder)

 Responder middleware for elton, it can convert `Context.Body` to json data.
-By this middleware, it's more simple for successful response.
+Using this middleware, it's more simple for successful response.
 More response type can be supported through custom marshal function and content type.

 ```go